AdobeDocs/commerce-admin.en/help/merchandising-promotions/url-rewrite.md

 For SEO purposes, is a good idea that each of your web pages has only one, distinct URL.

 If you have a single page accessible by multiple URLs, or different pages with similar content, Google sees these as duplicate versions of the same page.
-Google will choose one URL as the canonical version and crawl that, and all other URLs will be considered duplicate URLs and are crawled less often.
+Google chooses one URL as the canonical version and crawl that, and all other URLs are considered duplicate URLs and are crawled less often.

 If you don't explicitly tell Google which URL is canonical, it makes the choice for you, or might consider them both of equal weight.
 This could lead to unwanted behavior, and runs the risk of an ineffective crawl budget and low distributed backlinks.

-Depending on how you set up your website, there may be multiple versions of your site in Google's index, including:
+Depending on how you set up your website, there may be multiple versions of your site in the index, including:

     https://www.example.com
     https://www.example.com/